 Kaplan Fox Continues to Investigate Potential Securities Fraud at Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI) - INVESTOR UPDATE

-/EIN News/ -- NEW YORK, Nov.
-25, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is continuing to investigate claims on behalf of investors in Spectrum Pharmaceuticals, Inc. (“Spectrum” or the “Company”) (NASDAQ: SPPI) securities.
+NEW YORK, Nov.
+25, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is continuing to investigate claims on behalf of investors in Spectrum Pharmaceuticals, Inc. ("Spectrum" or the "Company") SPPI securities.

 If you purchased Spectrum securities and would like to discuss our investigation, please contact us by emailing jcampisi@kaplanfox.com or by calling (212) 329-8571.